-In the curriculum the following learning objectives are included:
+In the curriculum the following learning objectives are inclu-

 The subject-specific objectives: the professional goals relate to the knowledge, skills and understanding.
 There are subject-specific targets for nature and technology, ICT, history, geography, music, physical education, the arts, and humanities and society.
+The IPC learning objectives for children are based on developing knowledge, skills and understanding.
+Because knowledge, skills and understanding are three completely different development aspects, learning will also differ.
+The IPC activities are designed in such a way that attention is paid to the different talents and skills of children.
+These goals are offered in different ways.
+For example, an educational trip is organised per theme or guest lecturers are invited or workshops are offered.